Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 12. Aminabad Market

-So, Aminabad Market or, locally, Aminabad Bazaar is one of the oldest and busiest markets in the City of Nawabs.
-The market is famous for wholesale and retail buying of clothes, artificial jewelry, stocking, and wedding decorations.
+So, Aminabad Market, or locally, Aminabad Bazaar, is one of the oldest and busiest markets in the City of Nawabs.
+The market is famous for wholesale and retail buying of clothes, artificial jewelry, stockings, and wedding decorations.

-Most noteworthy, the world-famous Chikankari, i.e., Chikan embroidery clothes, are available here at affordable prices.
-The Chikan embroidery is the symbol of Lucknow, and it should be at #1 in your souvenirs from Lucknow.
+Most noteworthy, the world-famous Chikankari, i.e., Chikan embroidery clothes, are available at affordable prices.
+The Chikan embroidery is the symbol of Lucknow, and it should be #1 in your souvenirs from Lucknow.

 Aminabad Market - Lucknow Best Places To Visit